spacetelescope/pandokia/doc/source/programming_db.rst

 If you use database-specfic features in your schema, you just have to write a separate schema for each database engine.

-There are two significant differences in the Pandokia schemas for different databases:
+There are a few significant differences in schemas for different
+databases:

- - some databases allow VARCHAR without a length, but others do not.
+ - sqlite databases allow VARCHAR without a length, but others do not.

  - Different databases use different approaches to autoincrementing columns.
 See result_scalar.key_id in pandokia/sql/\*.sql to see the different approaches.

+ - Some databases do not have auto-increment columns.
+This abstraction layer cannot hide that for you.

-I have also found that the details of what indexes you want may vary between database implementations.
+ - The details of what indexes you want may vary between database implementations.

-This lacks the "magic" of an ORM automatically generating your schema, but is not so bad if you have a small number of tables.
+This lacks the "magic" of an ORM automatically generating your schema, but is not so bad if you have a small number of tables or a small number of databases.

 Dynamically constructed WHERE clauses
 -------------------------------------------------------------------------------